 - Bake donuts for 15-20 minutes or until a skewer can be inserted into and comes out clean.

-- For the frosting, bring the blueberries to a boil on the stovetop.
-Reduce to a simmer until most of the liquid has evaporated.
+- For the frosting, place the blueberries in a small saucepan and mash with the back of a fork.
+Bring the saucepan to high heat then reduce to a simmer until most of the liquid from the blueberries has evaporated.
 Puree with a whizz stick and stir in coconut butter until it has softened.

 - When the donuts have cooled, dip each donut into the icing.
 If desired, sprinkle some chamomile leaves on top.
 Enjoy immediately or keep in the fridge in an airtight container for up to 3 days.
 If you want to eat them later, you may need to let the donuts come back to room temperature or warm it up in the oven/microwave briefly.